Best Backpacking Pack

 While the pack only comes in three torso lengths, it has a waist belt and shoulder harness that can be swapped out for a custom fit.
 There is also a foam lumbar support foam pad, but it may be a bit too much foam.
 Fortunately, it is removable if you desire.

-While there are two waist belt zippered pockets coated for water-proofing, these pockets do not fit all cell phone sizes, so you may want to look at another backpack if you have a larger smartphone.
+While there are two waist belt zippered gear pockets coated for water-proofing, these pockets do not fit all cell phone sizes, so you may want to look at another pack if you have a larger smartphone.

 - Double Barrel dual-sided lid compartments with internal divider for increased on-trail organization